2020 Illinois Senate election: District 22

 The 22nd district, located in the Chicago area, includes all or parts of Barrington Hills, Bartlett, Carpentersville, East Dundee, Elgin, Hanover Park, Hoffman Estates, Schaumburg, Hoffman Estates, South Elgin, and Streamwood.
-The district has been represented by Democrat Cristina Castro since January 11, 2017.
+The district had been represented by Democrat Cristina Castro since January 11, 2017.
 Castro faced Rae Yawer, the Commissioner of the Streamwood Park District Board, for the Democratic nomination.
 After winning the nomination, Castro faced no other ballot-listed candidates in the general election.